-Figure 5-41: Relative position of immatures recorded during focal follow surveys.
-A separate plot is presented for each individual immature in a given group, 2020-2022.
+Figure 5-47: Relative position of immatures recorded during focal follow surveys.
+A separate plot is presented for each individual immature in a given group, 2020-2023.
+Sample size is shown as the number of unique focal follows in the absence of vessels (top row) and when vessels were present within 5 km from groups (second row).

-Figure 5-42: Percentage of time immature narwhal associated in relative positions of presumed mother, relative to distance from vessel, presented by group type.
+Figure 5-48: Percentage of time immature narwhal associated in relative positions of presumed mother, relative to distance from vessel, presented by group type.